Skip to product information

 Materials & Care

 100% cotton, 200gsm mid-weight.
-Regular fit (true to size).
-Machine wash cold with similar colors.
-Tumble dry low or hang dry recommended.
+Machine wash cold with similar colours.
+Air dry recommended.
 Do not bleach.
-Iron inside out to preserve print.
-Built to maintain shape and durability with proper care.
+Iron inside out.

 Size Chart